20tab/UnrealEnginePython/tutorials/PlottingGraphsWithMatplotlibAndUnrealEnginePython.md

 A pie chart "carpet" is on the floor, and it is updated with overlap-counters data (the more you overlap a cube, the bigger will be its slice in the chart)

+At this point, i strongly suggest you to restart the editor so your python environment will be correctly setup to search for modules in the /Content/Scripts directory (this is because the python modules search path is not populated with non existent dirctories on startup, and unfortunately /Content/Scripts still does not exist when you run the plugin for the first time)

 ### Setting up materials

 We need 4 materials and 1 material instance for the project: